robertosolari/Spring-Boot-Redis/README.md

 # Spring-Boot-Redis
-Simple demo to use Redis in Spring Boot application
+Simple demo how to use Redis in Spring Boot application